 In Turkish Cuisine, we have more than 100 different varieties of meatball dishes. İzmir Köfte, in English ‘İzmir Meatballs’, is one of them and it is very popular among all meatball lovers.
 You may think how all these meatball dishes are different than the other, but believe me; all meatball varieties in our cuisine are tasted different than each other, and ‘İzmir Köfte’ has no exception.

 İzmir Köfte is native to the İzmir city of Turkey. İzmir city is one of the most beautiful cities of Turkey and it is known as the ‘Pearl of Aegean’ among Turks.
 It is the 3rd biggest city of Turkey with its population and economy.
 The city has around 600km coastline, 300 sunny days in a year, fertile lands, and the amazing Aegean Sea that offers every shade of blue.
 Overall, this city offers everything you can ask for.
 It is a city that where history, culture, modernism, and local cuisine blend each other perfectly.

 İzmir, historically Smyrna, has more than 3.000 years of history.
-Throughout the history, more than 30 civilizations had been passed by from this magnificent city.
-From the Hittites to Ancient Greeks, Assyrians to Romans; all has left cultural and historical heritage behind them.
+Throughout history, more than 30 civilizations had been passed by from this magnificent city.
+From the Hittites to Ancient Greeks, Assyrians to Romans; all have left cultural and historical heritage behind them.
 If you are an archaeology and history lover, İzmir city and surrounding small towns are the best places for you.